 - Wine, Gastronomy and Tourism - France and Spain

-- Great Cities - Italy, France, the Netherlands, Czech Republic
+- Great Cities - Italy, France, England, Czech Republic

 - International Business - France, Morocco, Belgium, Germany

 - The Mediterranean Basin - France, Greece, Italy

 - Religion, Art & Architecture - Morocco, Spain, Turkey, Israel (not offered in 2018)

 • Two Art History Contact Courses (See List) - 6 Credits

 Semester II (12 credits)

 • Art 510 Critical Studies II - 3 Credits

 Students will participate in one internship (3 credits) and will complete their Master's Thesis (3 credits):